 Interrelationships between humans and the natural environment.
 Overpopulation, resource use, and pollution studied from biological, social, and economic standpoints, and skill development in the critical examination of the impacts of humans and our technology on the natural world.

-Prerequisites: One year of Chemistry; BIO 218 (may be taken concurrently) or both BIO 122/122D and ENS 104/104D; Junior or senior standing.
+Prerequisites: One year of chemistry; BIO 218 (may be taken concurrently) or both BIO 122/BIO 122D and ENS 104/ENS 104D; Junior or senior standing.
 Corequisites: Registration in BIO 325 is required.
 Offered: Occasionally.

-BIO 325 · Human Ecology Lab 1 Credit
+BIO 325 • Human Ecology Lab 1 Credit Laboratory experience accompanying BIO 324.
 Corequisites: Registration in BIO 324 is required.
 Offered: Occasionally.

 BIO 326 • Vertebrate Histology 3 Credits

-Microscopic structure of cells, tissues, and organs in vertebrate animals, with special emphasis on the way structural units are integrated.
-At all times efforts are made to correlate structure with specific physiological functions.
+Microscopic structure of cells, tissues, and

+organs in vertebrate animals, with special

+emphasis on the way structural units are

+integrated.
+At all times efforts are made to

+correlate structure with specific physiological

+functions.